VincentSheehan22/UCDPA_vincentsheehan/README.md

 ```

 #### Type Conversion
-The dataframe contains numeric columns stored as object type, as shown by `df.info()`.
-As such, these columns are not
+The `df_nhl` DataFrame contains numeric columns stored as object type, as shown by `df_nhl.info()`.
+As such, these
-represented with `df.describe()` Conversion to int and float types is required.
+columns are not represented with `df_nhl.describe()` Conversion to int and float types is required.
+The string-based
+columns Player, S/C, and Pos are also explicitly converted to string type.

 ```
 <class 'pandas.core.frame.DataFrame'>